 In 2010, David made his directorial debut with The Norris McWhirter Chronicles, a film for Sky 1 which he also wrote, with appearances from Alistair Mcgowan, Lee Mack, John Thomson (The Fast Show, Cold Feet) and Frank Skinner.

-Visit David’s site at davidbaddiel.com
+Visit David’s site and buy tickets to see him live at davidbaddiel.com

 Follow David on Twitter: @Baddiel